huggingface/hub-docs/docs/hub/datasets-image.md

 images/3.jpg,a red and white ball with an angry look on its face images/4.jpg,a cartoon ball with a smile on it's face
 ```

+Metadata file cannot be put in subdirectories of a directory containing the images.

 ## Image classification